facelessuser/soupsieve/docs/src/markdown/selectors/pseudo-classes.md

 ## `:-soup-contains-own()`:material-star:{: title="Custom" data-md-color-primary="green" .icon} {:#:-soup-contains-own}

 Selects elements that contain the provided text.
 Text must be found in the target element and not in its descendants.
-If text is broken up with with descendant elements, each text node will be evaluated separately.
+If text is broken up with descendant elements, each text node will be evaluated separately.

 Syntax is the same as [`:-soup-contains()`](#:-soup-contains).